bryntum/siesta/packages/siesta/src/guides/getting_started_nodejs/getting_started_nodejs.md

 npx siesta --help
 ```

 To launch several tests, pass a matching glob pattern as the 1st argument for the launcher.
 It can be also a directory name, in such case Siesta will pick up all `*.t.m?js` files in it, recursively.
 To resolve the glob pattern, Siesta uses the [glob](https://www.npmjs.com/package/glob) npm library, please refer to its documentation for details on globs resolution.

+**IMPORTANT:** Don't forget to quote your glob pattern with single quotes, otherwise it will be expanded by the shell.

 Some examples: